Small-Scale Cidermaking

 the 'slatted basket' type.
 See the Shropshire

-Apple Network website for more details about the book, the press
+Apple Network website for more details about the book, the

 and associated training courses.